Pigs in a Blanket

 Pigs in a blanket on a plate with honey mustard dip.

-This version takes pigs in a blanket to the next level.
-They’re served with a sweet and tangy honey mustard dipping sauce, and made with an easy puff pastry recipe that whips up in just a few minutes.
-It’s buttery as can be, and you can really taste the difference from the frozen stuff that’s mostly made with partially hydrogenated shortening.
+This version takes pigs-in-a-blanket to the next level.
+They're served with a sweet and tangy honey mustard dipping sauce and made with an easy puff pastry recipe that comes together in just a few minutes.
+It's buttery as can be, and you can really taste the difference from the frozen stuff that's mostly made with partially hydrogenated shortening.

 And it bakes up so incredibly flaky!
 Just look at all those layers!